jafingerhut/clojure-benchmarks/knucleotide/readme.txt

 different portions of dna-str.
 Its performance is identical to knucleotide.clojure-6.clojure.

-One thing in the latest Java programs for this problem that is not being taken advantage of is to use a JavaHashMap where the items stored in it have the key and the value the same.
-See class Fragment in knucleotide.java-9.java.
-This can save memory, by not needing a separate Object for the key and the value.
-I think it might save run time because they define their own custom hashCode() method that simply returns the key value.
+knucleotide.clojure-6d-java9inspired.clojure
+Use a class like the Fragment class in knucleotide.java-9.java.
+This is used as both a key and value in the JavaHashMap's, which saves memory by having only one object per hash table entry instead of two (each with their own Object overheads), and also by having a custome hashCode() method that just uses the key value, instead of hashing that key value.

+knucleotide.clojure-6e-java9inspired-moreparallel.clojure
+Like previous version, but breaks work up into smaller pieces, e.g. instead of running one thread to calculate all of the hash table for length 18 substrings, break that work up into separate threads that each calculate a hash table for a subset of the input string, then combine their results together at the end.

+knucleotide.clojure-7.clojure
+Like previous version, but uses medusa-pmap instead of pmap for higher parallelism.

 ----------------------------------------------------------------------
 x86 Ubuntu Intel Q6600 one core (32-bit 1 core)